Making your living off your voice.

-Many people think immediately of singers and performing artists when they hear about voice problems.
-But teachers, lawyers, and other public speakers also have incredibly high vocal demands that can lead to difficulties.
-For example, teachers are required to talk for many hours a day, to bigger and bigger classes, sometimes in very poor acoustical settings.
-Most do not have access to microphones or other amplification devices, and have to keep speaking over noisy classrooms.
+Teachers are required to talk for many hours a day, to bigger and bigger classes, sometimes in very poor acoustical settings.
+Most do not have access to microphones and have to keep speaking over noisy kids.
 All of this can lead to increased vocal strain, hoarseness, and difficulty communicating.

 As a result, teachers are at great risk for occupational-related voice disorders.
 A 2016 study conducted at the University of Miami found that voice-related absenteeism among public school teachers costs Miami-Dade County $1 million per year.
-To make matters worse, it’s not just the teachers themselves who are significantly impacted by vocal disorders.
 A 2004 study suggests that students don’t learn as well when their teacher has a raspy voice.

 Everyday Care for the Voice

-Whether you are a teacher, a public speaker, a performer, or just someone who likes to talk, your voice is one of your most important assets, so take care of it!
+Whether you rely on your voice for a paycheck or just like to talk, your voice is one of your most important assets.

-- Dryness is hard on vocal folds.
-Stay hydrated by drinking at least six to eight glasses of water a day; and try to limit intake of dehydrating beverages like caffeine and alcohol to prevent irritation of the throat.
+- Stay hydrated by drinking at least six to eight glasses of water a day; and try to limit intake of dehydrating beverages like caffeine and alcohol to prevent irritation of the throat.

-- Pay attention to voice changes, and when you’re getting hoarse, curtail the use of your voice as much as possible.
+- Pay attention to changes in your voice, and when you’re getting hoarse, stop the use of your voice as much as possible.
 Unless you have a cold or laryngitis, it’s not normal to have a hoarse voice.
 Hoarseness that lasts longer than two weeks is never normal and should prompt a visit to a voice specialist before a more serious problem develops.

-- Most herbal and nontraditional remedies may give some temporary relief but not long term.
+- Drink water.
+Avoid acids.
+Most herbal and nontraditional remedies may give some temporary relief but not long term.
 Steer clear of apple cider vinegar or other acidic treatments, which are actually damaging to the voice.

-- Use a personal microphone and speaker when possible to prevent vocal strain.
+- Use a microphone and speaker when possible.

-- Have heartburn or acid reflux?
-It’s important to get these treated, as they can greatly affect the voice.
+- Get your heartburn or acid reflux treated.
+They can greatly affect the voice.

-- If you have hearing loss, this can make it difficult to tell how loud you are speaking, which can lead to voice strain.
+- Get your ears checked.
+Hearing loss can make it difficult to tell how loud you are speaking, which can lead to voice strain.

 - Do not clear your throat: It acts as a slapping of the vocal folds over and over and traumatizes them, eventually causing vocal nodules.